huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 We will create an ansible playbook that will pull configuration from our routers that we can use as a backup

-We will need to create a directory to be used to store the backups of the routers configuration
+In order to achieve this we first need to create a directory to be used to store the backups of the routers configuration

 This will create a directory in our home directory
 ```
 sudo mkdir ~/ansible-backups
 ```
-Create a playbook called backup.yaml
+Now we will create a playbook called backup.yaml
 ```
 sudo vim /etc/ansible/backup.yaml
 ```
-Insert the following
+Insert the following into our playbook
 ```
 ---
   - hosts: localhost